TraceTray tracks cursor behaviour. For the full demo experience, open this on a desktop browser.

 04 / analyze

-Every signal is drawn from published work on cursor tracking and web usage mining.
+The approach is grounded in published research in cursor tracking and web behaviour.
 Click any card to learn more.

 Pause Rate